rik-org/rik/docs/rep/node-agent/README.md

 ## 4) Node Proxy

 - Packets routing (TCP, UDP, SCTP)
--   Redirects entering traffic to the good app
+- Redirects entering trafic to the right app
 - Should be able to respond

 <!-- ## App